-Write to your MP - ask them to attend the debate on trespass
+Write to your MP - ask them to back a Right to Roam Act

-To make things easy, we've drafted an email below that you could send to your MP.
-Feel free to copy and paste it, or adapt it.
-You can check who your MP is and get their email address here.
+To make things easy, we've drafted a letter below that you can send to your MP (you can check who your MP is and get their contact details here).

 You could copy and paste it into an email to your MP, but it's even better if you can print out the letter, add a line or two of your own together with your name and address, and post it to them.
 That's because MPs receive thousands of emails nowadays, whereas an actual letter gets more attention.